Stanford-ILIAD/odyssey/README.md

 ### Local Development - Linux w/ GPU & CUDA 11.3

-Note: Assumes that `conda` (Miniconda or Anaconda are both fine) is installed and on your path.
+Note: Assumes that `conda` (Miniconda, MiniForge, or Anaconda are all fine) is installed and on your path.

 Ensure that you're using the appropriate `environment-<gpu | cpu>.yaml` file --> if PyTorch doesn't build properly for your setup, checking the CUDA Toolkit is usually a good place to start.
 We have `environment-<gpu>.yaml` files for CUDA